JoeBouchard/ruby-apps/README.md

 A fake SMTP server is available at `localhost:4040`.
 This receives all emails sent by the application and displays them.

 #### Future plans:
-1. Connect the application to the Postgres database using Active Record
-2. Make the application send emails
+1. Make the application send emails
-3. Configure SonarQube and SonarScan static code analysis to run on Docker Compose
+2. Configure SonarQube and SonarScan static code analysis to run on Docker Compose